 Your baby’s first Christmas stocking is a perfect way to introduce something new that will stay with your newborn for many years to come.
 It may be something that a keen knitter in the family creates, as they may have done when you were a baby.
-You could also try sites like Etsy or Not On The High Street to find handmade Christmas stockings that can be customised just for your baby.

 A popular family tradition is to buy and hang a new Christmas tree decoration for your baby each year.
 Eventually, you’ll have a collection of ornaments to hand down once they have a family of their own.
 You can make your simple decorations using your baby’s footprints or handprints, or buy handmade, personalised baubles online.

 You’ll find plenty of options when it comes to cute baby Christmas outfits.
 From snuggly snowmen to elves and reindeers, dressing up your little one can be great fun and provides the perfect photograph opportunity.
 Just make sure that whatever outfit you buy is suitable for a baby – it shouldn’t make them too hot or too cold, and should meet safety standards.

 Capturing every moment of your baby’s first Christmas is easier than ever thanks to smartphone cameras.
 What you do with them is up to you; you can print photobooks, make Christmas cards or send copies to the family.
 Why not pick a spot in your home and take a photo in the same place every Christmas?

 A first group family photo or a shot of your baby in their elf outfit will make for a cute Christmas birth announcement.
 Pinterest is a great source of inspiration when it comes to creative ways to share your news at Christmas.
 It’s a good idea to include your baby’s full name, date of birth, time of birth and weight; these are the details that friends and family will want to know.